 Master of Science in Mathematics Education

-The curriculum at SU follows the major principles of mathematics.
+The graduate curriculum at SU follows the major principles of mathematics.
 Most recent offerings have looked at the four major K-12 mathematical strands (algebra, geometry, number theory and data analysis) through the lens of the Common Core State Standards.

-At SU, you will be able to tailor your program to your needs.
-The program allows for flexibility of scheduling, and students can create a program of study that allows for degree completion in two years.
-However, most M.S. in mathematics education students are full-time teachers who take one or two courses per year.
+At SU, you will be able to tailor your graduate program to your needs.
+The program allows for flexibility of scheduling, and students can create a program of study that allows for master's degree completion in two years.
+Many of our students are full-time teachers who take one or two courses per year, and the flexibility of the curriculum allows them to take classes around their work schedules.
 Several courses are offered in a hybrid format and all other courses are offered during the summer session or at night, allowing you to pursue your degree around your busy schedule.

-Faculty with Real-World Experience
+Mathematics Faculty with Real-World Experience

 Our faculty works cooperatively with students both in and outside the classroom to ensure their educational growth and lifelong success.

 For details on admission, program policies as well as the program requirements, visit the University's catalog: